aws-samples/amazon-gamelift-unity/README.md

 ### How to use in GAMELIFT mode ###

 1. To use the GameLift server in GameLift mode, simply run the clients with `C:\dev\GameLiftUnity\Build\rc.bat` without a local server running, and the game will try to connect.
 Clients can be on different machines and play together.
 NOTE, the corporate network (or VPN connection to the corporate network) can disrupt the client’s ability to reach the GameLift fleet, due to blocked ports.
 Port permissions must be set on the fleet to allow access on port 1935.
-(NB Outbound traffic on this port might be blocked by the Amazon corporate network in some places now, other ports can be specified to the server with -port 1935 or other values if needed; See the section for setting up your own GameLift server below.)
+(NB Outbound traffic on this port might be blocked by the Amazon corporate network in some places now, other ports can be specified to the server with -port 1935 or other values if needed; See the sectioni for setting up your own GameLift server below.)

 To specify an alias to connect to, run the client with the alias as a parameter.
 The syntax is: